Police lineup: Alternatives

 The three main forms of police lineups are photographs of suspects, videos, or the original form of physically present lineups.
-Where photos and videos are often more practical and convenient, it is the identification where suspects are physically present that has proven to demonstrate improved identification.
+While photos and videos are often more practical and convenient, lineups where suspects are physically present have been shown to improve identification.

 Photographs of the suspect and fillers can be shown to the identifier in what is called a "photo-lineup", or a "six pack".
 If the victim or witness successfully identifies the suspect from among the fillers, the identification is considered valid.
 There is some research into using other methods of photo-lineup that involve the witness sequentially viewing photographs rather than simultaneously.

-The sequential method is considered more accurate because it prevents the witness from looking at all the suspects and merely selecting the person that most resembles the guilty person.
+The sequential method is considered more accurate than simultaneous lineups because it prevents the witness from looking at all the suspects and merely selecting the person that most resembles the guilty person.

-A "show-up" is another alternative, in which a suspect is individually shown to a witness.
+A "show-up" is another alternative, in which a suspect is individually shown to a witness However, this method is generally accepted as suggestive and not the preferred method at the risk of an eyewitness mistakenly identifying an innocent individual.

+However, recent research suggests that the most reliable method is the interactive lineup.This allows a witness to dynamically view faces from multiple angles.
+By doing so, witnesses are more likely to spontaneously reinstate the angle at which they saw the perpetrator - known as perpetrator pose reinstatement - which improves discrimination accuracy.

 Many UK police forces use Video Identification Parade Electronic Recording (VIPER), a digital system wherein witnesses view video recordings of suspects and unrelated volunteers.